 Between 1996 and 2003, Dan wrote articles for the Disc Golf World News magazine and wrote the first Disc Golf short story.
 He also edited and published the North Texas Disconnection newsletter.
 From 2003 to 2005, he researched and wrote “The Minutes of Salem Baptist Church,” which was located in Salem, north of Chattanooga, Tennessee.
 Dan’s great-great grandfather, Joseph Roark, gave part of his land for the church building, and Dan’s ancestors, from Joseph down through Daniel Blythe Roark (Dan’s grandfather), attended the church.

 Dan stopped playing guitar in 1999 when his musical partner of twenty-five years, Joel Nichols, passed away.
 Dan, and his wife, Cyndy's, three boys were younger and beginning to play Little League, join the Cub Scouts, and so on.
 After a couple of years, he began writing songs and playing publicly again.
 When the three boys graduated from high school, it was time to return to the music he loved and played for many years, and make new music.
 Dan released Chasing After Wind in January, 2014, Peace Be With You in 2016, and Hello Out There in 2018.
 Dan has toured around the country in addition to playing gigs in the Dallas area.
-He will release Southern Plains Revisited - the last recorded songs with Joel Nichols and two unreleased solo songs - in summer 2019.
+He will release Southern Plains Revisited - the last recorded songs with Joel Nichols and two unreleased solo songs - in April 2020.
 A cd of new songs will be released in the fall.
 He is editing a book of poetry for publication in the near future, and has plans for other musical and writing projects.